 Supply and return registers, if installed at the time of the test, shall be fully open.

 R402.4.2 Fireplaces.
-New wood-burning fireplaces shall have tight-fitting flue dampers and outdoor combustion air.
+New wood-burning fireplaces shall have tight-fitting flue dampers or doors, and outdoor combustion air.
+When using tight-fitting doors on factory-built fireplaces listed and labeled in accordance with UL 127, the doors shall be tested and listed for the fireplace.
+Where using tight-fitting doors on masonry fireplaces, the doors shall be listed and labeled in accordance with UL 907.

 R402.4.3 Air leakage of fenestration.
 Windows, skylights and sliding glass doors shall have an air infiltration rate of no more than 0.3 cfm per square foot (1.5 L/s/m2), and swinging doors no more than 0.5 cfm per square foot (2.6 L/s/m2), when tested according to NFRC 400 or AAMA/WDMA/CSA 101/I.S.2/A440 by an accredited, independent laboratory and listed and labeled by the manufacturer.